Consider a honeymoon or romantic getaway holiday in Lagos, an ancient maritime town steeped in history and now transformed into a lively beach resort.

 Away from the beach, explore the 18th century church of Nossa Senhora da Luz and various Roman remains including stonewalls, an aqueduct and mosaic-tiled floors.

 Praia da Luz is located around 7km west of Lagos and around 63km west of Albufeira.

-Lagos is located on the Algarve on the southern coast of Portugal, 13km west of Portimao, 69km west of Faro and 34km east of Sagres.
+Lagos is located in the Algarve region of southern Portugal, around 13km (8mi) west of Portimao, 86km (53mi) west of Faro and 34km (21mi) east of Sagres.

 Trains and buses run frequently between Faro and Lagos.
 From the train station, buses and taxis are available for the short trip to your resort.